 Does it Require Special Training?

-Helping others deal with trauma is something that is very important for me in my practice.
+Helping others heal from trauma is something that is very important for me in my practice.

-If you think you would like to learn more or schedule a session with me, please email me here and I would be happy to visit with you or chat by phone.
-You don’t have to always live with the sharp pain of trauma.
-EMDR can help and it’s definitely worth a try if you haven’t yet experienced it.
+If you think you would like to learn more or schedule a session with me, please call me at 720-295-4233 and I would be happy to visit with you or chat by phone.
+Your past no longer has to hold you back.
+EMDR therapy is a powerful way to create the life you want.